For parents who divorce or otherwise split up, the most important document you have is your parenting plan.

 School Breaks And Vacations

-Kids count down the days to the major school breaks, but they can be difficult for parents after divorce.
+Kids count down the days to the major school breaks, but schedules can be difficult for parents after a divorce.
 Fortunately, the parenting plan should also break down where the child spends these vacations.

 - Winter: Winter breaks are often roughly two weeks long.
 In many cases, the parenting plan splits residential time between parents.
 You get your child the first week, while your ex has week two, for example.
 If this is the case, again, it often alternates year to year.

-- Spring/Mid-Winter: Shorter in duration, spring and mid-winter break frequently alternate on a yearly basis.
+- Spring/Mid-Winter: Shorter in duration, spring and mid-winter breaks frequently alternate yearly.
 This means, that if you have residential time for spring break this year, your ex likely has it for spring break next year.

 - Summer: Because it’s so much longer, summer break differs from the other, shorter vacations.
 It’s usually not divided evenly between parties.
 In most cases, the schedule remains largely the same as during the school year, possibly with slight adjustments.
 It often contains allowances for family trips, activities, and the like.